MLHale/CYBR8470/modules/webservices/README.md

 - Press `Win + R`, type `cmd`, and press Enter.

 #### 5.2 Check Python Version
 - Type `python --version` and press Enter.
-You should see something like:
+You should see something like: 3.12.6 (or whatever version you installed).
+If you see an old version, you might want to remove and add a more recent version.
+This is particularly true if your python version is 2.X.X.
+Django will require v3+.

 #### 5.3 Check `pip` Version
 - Type `pip --version` and press Enter.
 You should see the installed version of `pip`, which is the package manager for Python.

 ### 6. Manually Add Python to PATH (If Not Added Automatically)
-If Python wasn’t added to your PATH environment variable during installation, you can add it manually:
+If Python wasn’t added to your PATH environment variable during installation, you can add it manually using the following instructions.

 #### 6.1 Locate the Python Installation Path
 - The default location is usually `C:\Users\<YourUsername>\AppData\Local\Programs\Python\Python<version>\` (for the Python executable).